COMSAE · Phase 3

 Scoring & Reporting

-After completing an exam, candidates will receive a Score Report and Performance Profile which provides a numerical standard score for the total test and a graphic presentation for performance in the three content areas of competency domain, clinical presentation, and discipline.
+After completing an examination, candidates will receive a Score Report and Performance Profile, which provides a numerical standard score for the total test and a graphic presentation for performance in the three content areas of competency domain, clinical presentation, and discipline.

 The COMSAE report consists of a three-digit numerical score for the total test and a graphic representation of performance by content area.
 COMSAE does not involve a numerical minimum passing score.
 Instead, based on standard scores, it provides the following three suggested performance levels:

 |Lower than 350